-Directors' Declaration For the year ended 31 December 2012
+Directors' Declaration For the year ended 31 December 2013

-The directors declare that the financial statements and notes are in accordance with the Corporations Act 2001, and:
+The directors declare that the financial statements and notes are in accordance with the Corporations Act 2001 and:

 - a.
-Comply with applicable Accounting Standards as they apply on a liquidation basis, the Corporations Regulations 2001, and other mandatory professional reporting requirements; and - b.
-Give a true and fair view of the financial position of the consolidated entity as at 31 December 2011 and of its performance as represented by the results of their operations and its cash flows, for the year ended on that date. - c.
-The attached financial statements and notes thereto comply with International Financial Reporting Standards as issued by the International Accounting Standards Board. - d.
-There are reasonable grounds to believe the company will be able to pay its debts as and when they become due and payable.
+Comply with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - b.
+Give a true and fair view of the financial position of the consolidated entity as at 31 December 2013 and of its performance as represented by the results of their operations and its cash flows, for the year ended on that date; and - c.
+Comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.

+In the opinion of the directors, there are reasonable grounds to believe the company will be able to pay its debts as and when they become due and payable.